Tim Brakefield, Ocularist

 Do ocular prosthetics move?

 The movement of the eye is not going to track 100% with your companion eye.
 The motility of the prosthetic eye is possible by the rectus muscles wrapped around the orbital implant working in unison with the companion eye.
-The measurement of the prosthetic eye’s motility over the orbital implant depends on various factors, such as your preoperative condition and postoperative recovery.

 Does health insurance cover ocular prosthetics?